Adaptable Method for Crystal Design across Diverse Constraints and Objectives with Pretrained Property Predictors: Additional Experimental Results

 \subsection{Details in scaling to large atomic configurations: optimization of 135-atom perovskites}

-We conducted experiments on $3 \times 3 \times 3$ perovskite structures containing 135 atom sites, expanded from a unit cell with five atom sites.
-As the cell size increased, the range for the crystal lattice dimensions $a,b,c$ in SMOACS and TPE was set from 6 \r{A} to 30 \r{A} for the $3 \times 3 \times 3$ structure.
+We conducted experiments on $3 \times 3 \times 3$ perovskite structures containing 135 atomic sites, expanded from a unit cell with five atomic sites.
+Because the cell size was larger, the range for the crystal lattice dimensions $a, b, c$ in SMOACS and TPE was set to 6--30~\r{A} for the $3 \times 3 \times 3$ structure.
 Similarly, the range of coordinate variations $\epsilon$ was set to $0.05$.
 All methods used perovskite structures with typical atomic coordinates and randomly generated lattice constants $a$, $b$, and $c$ in the range of 6~\r{A} to 30~\r{A}.
-Aside from these changes, the experimental conditions remained consistent with those described in Section~\ref{section:perov_experiments}.
+Aside from these changes, the experimental conditions remained consistent with those described in Section~\ref{sec__perov_experiments}.